 Day 11 - Jan.
-14 - Laguna Manialtepec / Trip ends in Puerto Escondido
+28 - Laguna Manialtepec / Trip ends in Puerto Escondido

-After a 6:00 AM breakfast, we'll head about 25 minutes west to Laguna Manialtepec, a beautiful estuary lined with tall red mangroves, where we'll take a boat tour with local guide Pepe Martinez.
+After a 6:00 AM breakfast, we'll head about 30 minutes west to Laguna Manialtepec, a beautiful estuary lined with tall red mangroves, where we'll take a boat tour with local guide Pepe Martinez.
 Both water and forest birds are found in and around the lagoon.
-Waders (including bare-throated tiger heron and boat-billed heron), waterfowl, shorebirds, gulls, terns, kingfishers, crane and black hawks, northern jacana, purple and common gallinules, white-fronted parrot, red-billed pigeon, scissor-tailed flycatcher, thick-billed kingbird, mangrove vireo, and ruddy-breasted seedeater can be found in this area.
+Waders (including bare-throated tiger heron and boat-billed heron), waterfowl, shorebirds, gulls, terns, kingfishers, crane and black hawks, northern jacana, purple and common gallinules, white-fronted parrot, red-billed pigeon, scissor-tailed flycatcher, thick-billed kingbird, mangrove vireo, and ruddybreasted seedeater can be found in this area.
 We've also had good luck here with a few of the more difficult to see birds such as mangrove cuckoo and russet-naped (gray-necked) wood-rail.

-If you plan to take one of the flights that leave about noon from Puerto Escondido to Mexico City (with Aeromar or Interjet), we'll return to the hotel with plenty of time to get to the airport for this flight.
-If United resumes its direct flight from Huatulco to Houston (departing at about 2:30 - 3 PM), you will also have time to make this flight.
-Please see the information below in the Travel to Oaxaca section for flight details.
+If you plan to take one of the flights that leave about noon from Puerto Escondido to Mexico City (with Aeromar or Aeromexico), we'll return to the hotel with plenty of time to get to the airport for these flights.
+We can also drop you off at the airport on our way back from the boat trip as we pass right next to itPlease see the information below in the Travel to Oaxaca section for flight details.